 |Published:||February 23, 2021|

-Christians “worship” God at church every week, but many don’t know exactly what worship is or why they do it.
+Christians worship God at church every week, but many don’t know exactly what worship is or why they do it.
 For some, it’s a warm-up for the sermon.
-For others, worship is a “me-and-Jesus” moment.
-But what is the biblically informed way to view corporate worship?
+For others, it’s a “me-and-Jesus” moment.
+What is the biblically informed way to view corporate worship?